dhutapratama/docs/testing.md

 <a name="running-tests-in-parallel"></a>
 ### Running Tests In Parallel

-By default, Lets and PHPUnit execute your tests sequentially within a single process.
+By default, Lets and GOUnit execute your tests sequentially within a single process.
 However, you may greatly reduce the amount of time it takes to run your tests by running tests simultaneously across multiple processes.
 To get started, ensure your application depends on version `^5.3` or greater of the `nunomaduro/collision` package.
 Then, include the `--parallel` option when executing the `test` Artisan command:

 ```shell
 php artisan test --parallel